danisztls/journal/README.md

 Tasks showed can be further refined by context or people through tools like grep and less.

-TODO: New commit function that logs and deletes tasks tagged with done tag. +done

-TODO: Colorize status tags. +done

 ## Diary
 Diary aids in the management a markdown diary.
 Mostly it saves time that would be spent in copy/paste and file naming.

 **How to use**
-- `diary today` will open today's entry in a text editor.
+- `diary write` will open today's entry in a text editor.
 - `diary clean` will rotate old entries into monthly/yearly notes.

 It expects notes saved in **YY-MM-DD.md**, **YY-MM.md** and **YY.md** format and will ignore other files.
 The default retention policy is 15 days for daily entries and 6 months for monthly entries.